satabartosarkar123/resume_Evauator/docs/architecture.md

    - Normalises skill lists, knowledge statements, and experience requirements.
    - Uses `util/constants.SKILL_CATEGORIES` to build category-wise skill maps.
    - Derives required experience band (entry → principal).
+   - Backfills missing role title or seniority with regex heuristics when the LLM response is incomplete.
 3. **Fallback Handling**:
    - If JSON parsing fails, returns a minimal structure using the raw JD text.
    - Combines `must_have`, `nice_to_have`, and `tooling` into a unified skills list for matching.